deepankermishra225/flask_app/README.md

-# flask_application
+# flask_app
-basic flask application
+This is a basic flask application